OptimiumHealth/Blazor-WASM-Server/README.md

-This project is a Net5.0 Blazor client app defined by program.cs &amp; startup.cs with the packages of "Microsoft.AspNetCore.Blazor" and "Microsoft.AspNetCore.Blazor.Build".
+This project is a Net 6 Blazor client app defined by program.cs &amp; startup.cs with the packages of "Microsoft.AspNetCore.Blazor" and "Microsoft.AspNetCore.Blazor.Build".
 It is only invoked for a client side execution, it is totally ignored for server side execution.